Where did they go?

 The disturbing news from the Pentagon is that the soldiers – in all, 44 of them – are prsumed to have disappeared into America's job market to live and work as illegal citizens.
 But presumed is the key word; in other words, nobody really knows.

 "A U.S. defense official, speaking on condition of anonymity, told Reuters that the frequency of Afghan troops disappearing from military training was truly concerning and 'out of the ordinary.'
-Pentagon spokesman Adam Stump said that eight Afghan troops have left bases without permission.
+Pentagon spokesman Adam Stump said that eight Afghan troops have left bases without permission."'The Defense Department is assessing ways to strengthen eligibility criteria for training in ways that will reduce the likelihood of an individual Afghan willingly absconding from training in the U.S. and going AWOL,' Stump said."

 The Afghans training on U.S. bases are supposedly vetted to make sure their pasts don't include ties to terrorism or to radicalize groups in the Middle East.
 And Stump also said no evidence exists to indicate the disappeared troops now pose a threat to America.